hivesolutions/scudum/doc/rasp.md

 # Raspberry Pi Configuration

+## Firmware

+The firmware located at /system/rasp should be updated from time to time by using the [Raspberry Pi Firmware repository](https://github.com/raspberrypi/firmware/tree/master/boot) as reference.

 ## Kernel configuration file

 To be able to create a proper configuration file for the Raspberry Pi use the `bcmrpi_defconfig` for rasp1 and